tegisto/docs-whitepaper/docs/whitepaper/tokenization/upcoming-future.md

-﻿## Upcoming future: Every Company Will Have Their Own Tokens
+﻿## Upcoming feature: Every Company Will Have Their Own Tokens

 Tokenization is the conversion of ownership rights to an asset into a digital token on a blockchain.
 Each token has its own value.
 As blockchain is playing a bigger role in our lives each day, companies will adapt to use blockchain to provide fast and transparent solutions.